 Premiums collected and first party claims paid are with government entities.
 Certain costs incurred by the province on behalf of the Fund are not reflected in these financial statements.
 These costs include office accommodations, equipment and support, other employee benefits, and administrative expenses.

 13. Budgeted Figures

-Budgeted figures provided for comparative purposes have been approved by the Advisory Committee.
+Budgeted figures provided for comparative purposes have been approved by an advisory committee.